videlec/max_plus/README.md

 - `is_sv_identity_parallel(u1, u2, d, prefix_length)`: the same as above but
   with parallelization.
-The argument `prefix_length` is used to chunk the subwords to test into different jobs.
-If it is set to `k` then there will be `2^k` jobs which correspond to the `2^k` possible prefixes.
+The argument `prefix_length` is used to chunk the subwords into different jobs: if it is set to `k` then there will be `2^k` jobs which correspond to the `2^k` possible prefixes.

 Here are some examples